Light Dark

 • Any other tax documentation you have received

-Your tax return cannot be done at this clinic if
+Your tax return cannot be done at this clinic if:

 • You do not have a SIN number (or an ITN, if no SIN)

-• You want to file a tax return for 2023 or prior years (we only do 2024)
+• You want to file a tax return for 2024 or prior years (we only do 2025)

-• You have income of over $35,000 during the year (if single), or over $45,000 combined (if a couple).
+• You have income of over $40,000 during the year (if single), or over $55,000 combined (if a couple).
 Please note, we cannot file your spouse’s return if they are not present.
 No exceptions.

-• You paid rent to a landlord in 2024 and want to claim credits for rent on your tax return, but you do not have any rent receipts from your landlord.
-We will only claim rent credits for you if you have rent receipts to support your claim.
+• We will only claim rent credits for you if you have rent receipts to support your claim.
 If you do not have rent receipts but want to claim your rent payments, you will need to go elsewhere to get your taxes filed.

 • You have claimed bankruptcy during the year